 •Lanolin: Lip balms with lanolin just can’t be beat!
 Using lanolin gives a lip balm a creamy smooth texture that glides onto your lips and is reminiscent of the texture of a high-end lipstick.

 •Palm Kernel Oil: If you are a soap maker and already have Palm Kernel Oil in your stash, then you don’t have to look any farther!
-Palm Kernel gives the firmness needed by lip balms without breaking the bank as it has a lower cost per pound than other brittle oils.
-Don’t worry about the oil making your lip balms feel cheap as it definitely does not make it feel that way!
-If you check the various recipes we have made over the years, we have used Palm Kernel Oil many recipes.
+Palm Kernel gives the firmness needed by lip balms without breaking the bank, as it has a lower cost per pound than other brittle oils.
+Don’t worry about the oil making your lip balms feel cheap, as it definitely does not!
+If you check the various recipes we have made over the years, we have used Palm Kernel Oil many times.

-These oils are ones that have minimal stearine contents and therefore are liquid when at room temperature.
+These oils have minimal stearine contents, and therefore are liquid when at room temperature.
 Some liquid oils do have extra waxes that can make the oil appear hazy when exposed to cooler temperatures.
 If you have an oil that has the haze, you can easily just use a gentle water bath to heat the oil and allow the stearines to melt and mix back into the oil.

 •Sweet Almond Oil: Sometimes overlooked for its simplicity, Sweet Almond Oil contributes a light feeling to lip balms.
 If you use Sweet Almond Oil in soaps or lotions, you can also use it in lip balms!

 •Avocado Oil: I enjoy making lip balms with Avocado Oil.
-This oil is one of the favorite oils in our blog kitchen and for a good reason as it an oil that is enjoyed by people with all skin types!
+This is one of the favorite oils in our blog kitchen as it is great for people with all skin types!

-This are additions that aren’t needed but added for label appeal, flavor, or color.
+This are additions that aren’t needed but are often added for label appeal, flavor, or color.

 •Extracts: While I personally like the addition of extracts for label appeal and their helpful nutrients for skin, an extract isn’t required.
 If you do want to add an extract, simply remove the same amount from the liquid oils and use that amount as an extract instead.
 We recommend using between 0.5% and 4% for a lip balm intended for daily use.

 •Flavors: Depending on your desired lip balm flavor, you can have a flavor usage between 0.5% and 4% for most flavors and FCC (Food Chemical Codex) approved essential oils.
-You do not have to flavor your lip balms, but this is completely up to you!
+You do not have to flavor your lip balms; it is completely up to you!
 Please check the desired flavor for the recommended usage rates before using.

 •Antioxidants: An antioxidant simply extends the shelf life of your oils by slowing down the process of oxidation.
-Since antioxidants are not preservatives they will not prevent the growth of yeast, mold and/or bacteria.
-Lip balms and glosses are anhydrous (lacking water), the lip balms will be fine without a preservative BUT we strongly request that lip products are intended for a single user.
-The benefits to using antioxidants is to help extend the shelf life of your products by a few months.
+Since antioxidants are not preservatives they will not prevent the growth of yeast, mold, and/or bacteria.
+Lip balms will be fine without a preservative because they are anhydrous (lacking water).
+However, we strongly advise that all lip products be intended for a single user.
+Using antioxidants help extend the shelf life of your products by a few months.